Lolo ball

 A Lolo Ball, also known as a POGO BAL, Springbal, Lolobal, Disc-O, Pogo ball, or Pogo-It, is a toy.
-It consists of a seamless figure-8 rubber ball locked into a structurally supported, sturdy plastic platform.
+It consists of a seamless figure-8 rubber ball locked into a structurally supported, plastic platform.
 To play with it, one stands on the plastic platform, balancing one's weight on the bottom portion of the rubber ball, and jumps or hops around in the same manner as one would use a pogo stick.